-3. Exceptions
+4. Exceptions

-In the following circumstances, the Associate Vice President for Safety and Security and Chief of the University Police Department, or his designee, may authorize in writing a person to possess, store or use a weapon: (i) educational or artistic display, parade or ceremony in connection with a University-sponsored activity (unloaded or disabled only and with other specified safequards, if appropriate); (ii) official military or Reserve Officer Training Corps activities; (iii) University-contracted protection or security details; (iv) any Universityapproved training, course or class; or (v) University personnel, other than law enforcement officers, required to possess a weapon as part of their official duties.
-People seeking permission can file a request with the Associate Vice President for Safety and Security and Chief of Police.
-The request will be evaluated on a case-by-case basis in accordance with state and federal law, University policy and the safety of the University community.
+In the following circumstances, the Chief of the University Police Division, or designee, may authorize in writing a person to possess, store, or use a weapon in the following circumstances,: (i) educational, research, or artistic display, parade, or ceremony in connection with a University-sponsored activity (unloaded disabled only and with other specified safeguards, if appropriate); (ii) official military or Officer Training (ROTC) Reserve Corps activities; (iii) University contracted protection or security details: (iv) any University-approved training, course, or class; or (v) University personnel, other than law-enforcement officers, required to possess a weapon as part of their official duties.

+A request for permission pursuant to one of the exceptions in this subsection shall be addressed in advance to the Chief of the University Police Division where it will be evaluated on a case-by-case basis in accordance with state and federal law, University policy, and the safety of the University community.

-4. Fireworks and Other Explosives
+5. Fireworks and Other Explosives

-Except as approved by authorized University personnel or otherwise authorized by applicable University policies and procedures, the possession, storage or use of any firework or other explosive or any lethal combustible chemical or combination of chemicals on University property or while attending sporting, entertainment or educational activities is prohibited.
+Except as approved by authorized University personnel or otherwise authorized by applicable University policies and procedures, the possession, storage, or use of any firework or other explosive or any lethal combustible chemical or combination of chemicals on University property or while attending sporting, entertainment, or educational activities is prohibited.

-5. Persons Lawfully in Charge
+6. Persons Lawfully in Charge

-In addition to University personnel responsible for the management or supervision of University property and activities, University law enforcement officers are lawfully in charge of University property for purposes of forbidding entry upon or within, or prohibiting remaining upon or within University property while possessing weapons or other devices, instruments, fireworks, explosives or combustible chemicals in violation of this chapter.
+In addition to University personnel responsible for the management or supervision of University property and activities.
+University lawenforcement officers are lawfully in charge of University property for purposes of forbidding entry upon or within, or prohibiting remaining upon or within University property while possessing weapons or other devices. instruments, fireworks, explosives, combustible chemicals, or other prohibited items in violation of this policy.